fabio-bueno-oliveira/todo-list/README.md

-# TODO Prontmed - Fabio Bueno
+# TODO

-Teste de aplicação de Todo em React + Redux + Json Server
+My ToDo app built with React + Redux + Json Server

 ## Available Scripts

-No diretório do projeto, você pode rodar:
+On the project app, you can run:

 ### `yarn start`

-Roda a aplicação em development mode.\
+Runs application in development mode.\
-Abra [http://localhost:3000](http://localhost:3000) para visualizar no browser.
+Check [http://localhost:3000](http://localhost:3000) to see it running in browser :)

 ### `yarn api:server`

-Roda a API na porta 4000.\
+Runs API server in port 4000.\
-Abra [http://localhost:4000/todos](http://localhost:4000/todos) para acessar o servidor com a API.
+Check [http://localhost:4000/todos](http://localhost:4000/todos) to access the API server.